 Vintage Jeans and Trousers

-Regarding pockets on jeans I mentioned.
+Regarding pockets on blue jeans I mentioned.
 During the second war it’s true that women often slipped on men’s trousers for convenience.
 But women’s trousers were specifically designed and worn for a long time prior to that in western fashion.
 We’ve talked about Rational Dress and Amelia Bloomer before, along with trousers for cycling.
 But it’s perhaps the 1920s when we see a formal tailored woman’s trouser.

 They do not quite correspond with modern trousers in that the crotch was always a lot lower that today’s – quite a strange, baggy look.
 However, it is something that is very explicable when you put on a jumpsuit of pair of overalls.
 Modern versions of these are not generously cut, and the lack of fabric is often felt when you sit down.
 The fabric rides up to with nowhere to go than to cut you in half.
 The original “Rosie the Riveter” jumpsuits for practical wartime work and trousers before then didn’t have this problem.
 Jeans started to be popular for women in the 1950s and they were baggier, worn rolled at the shin.